If you have sleep apnea, a portable pulse oximeter can be very useful in monitoring your blood oxygen level (oxygen saturation) during sleep.

 In fact, the sleep apnea oximeter will show you how efficient is your apnea treatment.

-If your oxygen levels are bellow 92%, then your treatment is not effective enough.
-You should maintain O2 levels above 98% when sleeping.
+If your oxygen levels are below 92%, then your treatment is not effective enough1.
+You should maintain O2 levels above 98% when sleeping2.

-So, you really can't get a good night sleep at all, no matter what, with an untreated obstructive sleep apnea.
+In other words, with untreated obstructive sleep apnea, you really can't get a good night sleep at all, no matter what.

 The following video has a clear demonstration of oxygen desaturation during sleep apnea, where the device used for this explanation is a finger oximeter:

-Oxygen saturation over 94% is considered normal.
-Anything bellow 92% oxygen in your blood is a sign that you have breathing problems during sleep (sleep apnea, severe snoring, COPD, asthma, etc).
+Oxygen saturation over 95% is considered normal.
+Anything below 92% oxygen in your blood is a sign that you have breathing problems during sleep (sleep apnea, severe snoring, COPD, asthma, etc).

-However, is important to know how much time did you spend with oxygen saturation that goes bellow 92%.
+However, it's important to know how much time did you spend with oxygen saturation that goes below 92%.

 A pulse oximeter provides a record of your blood oxygen levels and heart rate while you wear the device.
-These information are very import to monitor the quality of your sleep, mostly if you know you have apnea episodes during sleep.
+This information is essential for monitoring the quality of your sleep, mostly if you know you have apnea episodes during sleep.

-The following video explains why is so important to use the portable pulse oximeter if you have (or have high risk of) sleep apnea:
+The following video explains why it's so important to use the portable pulse oximeter if you have (or have a high risk of) sleep apnea:

 Sleep apnea pulse oximeters are expensive and generally not covered by insurance.
 However, finger pulse oximeters with recording capabilities can be found at much lower prices.

-This portable pulse oximeter has great features for a person who want to monitor his sleep apnea at home, or diagnose sleep apnea:
+This portable pulse oximeter has useful features for a person who wants to monitor his sleep apnea at home, or to diagnose sleep apnea:

 The following video explains how to read the information from the pulse oximeter to understand if you had apnea episodes during sleep: